First, former litigator, emergency nurse, and now PhD candidate Simone Jaeckl wants you to know what sex trafficking is not:

 While precise data on the number of American children who are sex trafficked each year are scarce—due to the nature of the crime, the stigma and shame its victims feel, as well as inconsistent data collection and a lack of a centralized database—some facts are quite clear: sex trafficking happens in cities, suburbs, and rural areas across all 50 states; the vast majority of child victims are U.S. citizens; almost nine in 10 are girls between the ages of 12 and 18; and while some victims experience homelessness or are part of the foster care system, many others live at home with at least one parent and get “recruited” in schools, in their communities, and online.
 Traffickers—male and female—are peers, family members, acquaintances, or, less typically, strangers.

 As a teenager, Jaeckl learned that a childhood friend was sold for sex.
 As a 19-year-old fashion model, some of her peers were similarly victimized.
 After law school, she prosecuted sex criminals before becoming an emergency room nurse and encountering sexually abused and likely sex-trafficked women and girls.
-Now, as a doctoral candidate and researcher, she’ll use nursing science to explore sex trafficking risk factors and develop interventions and prevention strategies to arm school nurses in the fight.
+Now, as a doctoral candidate and researcher who's earned funding from the Sahm Family Foundation, she’ll use nursing science to explore sex trafficking risk factors and develop interventions and prevention strategies to arm school nurses in the fight.

 School nurses could play a pivotal role in victim identification and prevention efforts, Jaeckl said, given that most sex-trafficked children are initially victimized between age 11 and 15, and still attend school.
 School nurses readily gain kids’ trust because “they have open-door policies,” Jaeckl explained.
 “Kids don’t only come in because they’re sick, or to pick up meds, but also just to chat.”